Mission statement

-Lectica's nonprofit mission is to support robust learning by developing and delivering learning tools that support the development of the skills and concepts we all need to meet the challenges of the 21st century.
+Lectica's nonprofit mission is to support robust learning by developing and delivering learning tools that support optimal mental development.

-The K-12 department of Lectica—DiscoTest®—focuses on the design and delivery of high-quality formative assessments focused on a wide range of concepts and topics.
-Each DiscoTest is calibrated to the dynamic skill scale (Lectical® Scale)—a universal developmental "ruler," making it possible to track student learning over time in multiple subject areas.
-Cumulative results track the learning of individual students and provide a reliable and standardized longitudinal record of the performance of schools and districts (the DiscoTest report card).
-Additionally, because the items on Lectical Assessments require written responses, the answers are a rich source of data that can be used by researchers to refine our understanding of student learning.
+When we incorporated Lectica, Our K-12 initiative was called the DiscoTest®.
+Initiative.
+At the time, we were focused on the design and delivery of high-quality formative assessments covering a wide range of concepts and topics.
+Each DiscoTest was calibrated to the dynamic skill scale (Lectical® Scale)—a universal developmental "ruler," making it possible to track student learning over time in multiple subject areas.
+Cumulative results would provide a record of the learning of individual students and provide a reliable and standardized longitudinal record of the performance of schools and districts (the DiscoTest report card).

-In 2016, Lectica introduced the world's first electronic developmental assessment system, CLAS, as part of a free demonstration of the LRJA (our reflective judgment assessment).
+The goal to create multiple content-focused assessments came into question in the years following 2016, when Lectica introduced the world's first electronic developmental assessment system, CLAS, as part of a free demonstration of the LRJA (our reflective judgment assessment).

 Lectica's initial funding came from Dr. Theo L. Dawson, who, in 2004, established Lectica's predecessor, the original Developmental Testing Service, LLC.
 From 2004 through 2009, she and her colleagues developed the infrastructure and initial assessments for Lectica, including the first DiscoTests.
-We are currently supported by research partnerships, public and private sector contracts, and donations.
+We are currently supported by income from our for-profit, DTS, research partnerships, public and private sector contracts, and donations.

 Lectica, Inc. is a 501(c)3 nonprofit registered in the state of Massachusetts.